Bacterial Meningitis, Adult Acute Community-acquired

 - Enterococcus (uncommon)

-- For community-acquired bacterial meningitis, Streptococcus pneumoniae and Neisseria meningitidis are responsible for usually 80% of all adult cases.
+- For community-acquired bacterial meningitis, Streptococcus pneumoniae and Neisseria meningitidis usually account for 80% of all adult cases.

 - The overall species-specific infection rates (all ages, 1997-2008 data[12]):

-- Rates of community-acquired infection with specific pathogens strongly influenced by age.
+- Rates of community-acquired infection with specific pathogens are strongly influenced by age.

 - Children and young adults 2-29 yrs: N. meningitidis 60%, S. pneumoniae 27%, group B Streptococcus 5%, H. influenzae 5%, L. monocytogenes 2%